 Get started on physical activities like biking, running, swimming, and other forms of exercise.
 Don’t wait for symptoms to worsen before fighting back with therapy.
 Parkinson’s disease progresses at different rates in different people, but the earlier you get into active pursuits, the more you can support your body against losing motor function.

 Lastly, take each day as it comes.
 Life with Parkinson’s doesn’t have to be made up of gray days.
 Learning to navigate the disease can be challenging, but with a positive attitude, you can find the moments of light and joy to help you endure in the face of adversity.

 We’re here for you.
-Call the Parkinson's Foundation Helpline at 1-800-4PD-INFO (473-4636) for answers to your PD questions, caregiver support and help finding local specialists, support groups and exercise classes in your area.
+Call our free Helpline at 1-800-4PD-INFO (473-4636) for answers to your PD questions, caregiver support and help finding local specialists, support groups and exercise classes in your area.